-The Border Patrol made this dramatized video showing migrant murdering innocent victim in a dark alley
+The Border Patrol made this dramatized video showing migrant killing innocent victim in a dark alley

 But the use of social media and YouTube has put cameras and communications channels in the hands of more agents who can spend their time working on video productions, instead of patrol duties, some officials have groused.

-“The Gotaway” starts with a scene of two agents listening to a news report about a killing by an illegal migrant in California.
+“The Gotaway” starts with a scene of two agents listening to a news report about a killing by an undocumented migrant in California.

 “Man, that’s the second one in less than a week,” one of the agents says.